dplanitzer/Serena/README.md

 * Simple graphics driver (not taking advantage of the Blitter yet)
 * VT100 compatible interactive console driver
 * System calls for process and I/O management

+The following user space services are available at this time:

-* Beginnings of a C99 standard C library for user space programs
+* Beginnings of a C99 compatible standard C library
+* Beginnings of a system call interface with support for processes, time and file I/O

 Note that there is no support for a file system or shell yet.
 Also the level of completeness and correctness of the various modules varies substantially.
 Things are generically planned to improve over time :)